MichaelPesce/idaes-electron-build/docs/windows-code-signing-google-cloud-kms.md

 The workflow reads variables first through reusable-workflow inputs, then falls back to secrets with the same names.

-If the Google Cloud resources already exist and you only need to fill in the GitHub variables, start with the project ID:
+If the Google Cloud resources already exist and you only need to fill in the GitHub variables, start with the project ID.
+This must be the project ID, not the project number from the Workload Identity Provider resource name:

 ```bash
 export PROJECT_ID="my-code-signing-project"